ngerakines/ngerakines.me/_posts/2014-05-02-createing-a-chef-cookbook.markdown

 In this case, we include the apt, yum and java default recipes.
 Before the `java::default` recipe is included, we want to ensure that Java 7 is installed because the s3ninja application package is compiled against it.
 Even though this recipe is going to be running against both Centos and Ubuntu environments, we are including both the apt and yum default recipes.
 We rely on them to intelligently exclude themselves from running if the node doesn't support them.

-Next we want to create the s3ninja user, group and prepare the directories that house the unpacked application.
+Next we want to create the s3ninja user and prepare the directories that house the unpacked application.

 ```ruby
 user 's3ninja' do